 When renovating or building your Arizona dream home, kitchen cabinetry is one of the essential features that need to be addressed.
-For many first-time Phoenix homeowners, this comes as a surprise.
+For many first-time Phoenix, Arizona homeowners, this comes as a surprise.
 In the midst of all of the other projects that are taking place throughout the process of creating the perfect space for yourself and your family, how are kitchen cabinets considered a priority?
 Well, it’s pretty simple.
 Cabinets set the tone for how you want your space to be interpreted by guests.
 The colors, the trim, the framed versus frameless styles—they all need to be decided on pretty early in the design process.

 For example, darker cabinet tones and sharper cabinet trims typically offer a more neutral and condensed look—often drawing on older design elements and promoting a much cozier space.
 Lighter cabinets with rounded corners often offer a much more casual and airy tone, promoting an open and inviting space and just generally looking more modern.